ripleymj/ansible-demo/README.md

 ### Exercise 4b - Different packages for different hosts

 Examine the `exercise4b.yml` file.
 Note how it extends the previous file to install different packages on different host groups.
-Run syntax check, and then have Ansible apply this to your hosts.
+Run Ansible with `--syntax-check`, and then have Ansible apply this to your hosts.

 ### Exercise 4c - Variables and templates